 Dream People: Because Madotsuki won't leave her bedroom in her waking life, these individuals are the only ones she can encounter and interact with.

 Dream Within a Dream: There are five beds that can be found in Madotsuki's Dream Land, and one of them allows her to access the Staircase of Hands; which bed does this is randomized every time she falls asleep.
 Following a path after that allows Madotsuki to enter a Spaceship and meet Seccom Masada.
 After that, Madotsuki can sleep in yet another bed inside the spaceship, only to wake up in the same place, just as the spaceship crashes on Mars.
-Due to this, some fans have speculated or interpreted that even the real world is just a dream.
+Due to this, some fans have speculated or interpreted that all of the game is just a dream.

 Down the Rabbit Hole: Because Madotsuki has few things to do in her waking world besides refuse to leave her bedroom, play her Famicom, or visit her balcony, she spends most of her time exploring her bizarre dream world as she sleeps.